BSN-Spartan/NC-Ethereum/README.md

 **Important parameters:**

-- `networkid` -- network ID of NC Ethereum
+- `networkid` -- network ID of Spartan-I Chain
 - `datadir` -- the diretory to store data after the node is started
 - `port` -- local port
 - `http.port` -- rpc port, should be different from local port